hertzmann/hertzmann.github.io/_posts/2023-09-27-what-is-creativity.md

 # Goals: open-ended or well-defined

+Another attribute of human creativity that's missing from computational systems is its open-endedness.

 A big part of the creative journey for me, and for many people, is redefining goals.
 I start out meaning to paint in one style and end up with a different kind of painting.
 I intend to solve one research problem, and end up publishing a paper on another.

 It isn't just me.
 So many great artists and researchers [start from an initial vague idea, and then evolve or discard that idea while working](/2023/03/06/open-ended-exploration.html).  **Many great inventions come not from picking a problem and solving it, but from figuring out the problem and the solution _together_.**  Over and over, artists and researchers describe their processes this way.